jezevec10/jstris-guide/guide.md

 If there is a room settings configuration you particularly like and want to easily refer back to, you can save the settings as a preset.

-To do this, go to Lobby, then Create Room, then either the Simple or All tab.
-Once you have customized the settings to your liking, hit the Save button at the bottom right corner to generate your preset data.
+To do this, go to *Lobby*, then *Create Room*, then either the *Simple* or *All* tab.
+Once you have customized the settings to your liking, hit the *Save* button at the bottom right corner to generate your preset data.
 Copy it, then paste it in the box next to Preset data on this page: [https://jstris.jezevec10.com/presets/submit](https://jstris.jezevec10.com/presets/submit)

 Once you’ve submitted the preset, you can view it, along with all other user-submitted presets, here: [https://jstris.jezevec10.com/presets](https://jstris.jezevec10.com/presets) Now you can easily recreate the same room without customizing all the settings again.
-Just go to Create Room, then Use Custom Preset (shown below), and enter either the title or ID number of your preset.
+Just go to *Create Room*, then *Use Custom Preset* (shown below), and enter either the title or ID number of your preset.

 ## FAQ